I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/ns-ntifs-_file_pipe_local_information.md

 </tr>
 </table>

-`NamedPipeType`
+`NamedPipeEnd`

-One of the following named pipe types.
+The type of the named pipe end, which specifies whether this is the client or the server side of a named pipe.

 <table>
 <tr>